Schmuck: Firing Durkin was right decision, but there's no excuse for how badly situation was handled

 Loh apparently was the only one with the foresight to see what would happen, but he had been marginalized by the board way back in August when he stepped up and announced at a news conference that the university would accept full moral and legal responsibility for McNair’s death from exertional heatstroke two months earlier.

-Soon after Loh announced that he was forming a four-person commission to investigate the validity of an ESPN article that described a “toxic” football culture at Maryland, the board took over the investigation and appointed five more members to the commission.
+Soon after Loh announced that he was forming a three-person commission to investigate the validity of an ESPN article that described a “toxic” football culture at Maryland, the board took over the investigation and appointed five more members to the commission.

 It was clear Tuesday that the regents were relieved that their largely hand-picked commission stopped short of calling the football culture “toxic,” though the report that was leaked to several media outlets last week did detail “dysfunction” throughout the athletic department.

 That semi-good news either blinded the regents to the obvious problems that would accompany the return of Durkin, or they were just clueless.
-Board president James T. Brady said in an interview on WBAL Radio on Wednesday afternoon that he recognized Durkin would face “a big hurdle” trying to repair the image of his program and recruit quality players in the aftermath of the McNair tragedy.
+Board president James T. Brady told The Baltimore Sun on Thursday that he recognized Durkin would face a big hurdle trying to repair the image of his program and recruit quality players in the aftermath of the McNair tragedy.

 Brady apparently didn’t know the half of it.